 - Rotary Grove - up to 45 people

 Further information about holding weddings at council reserves can be found at Using our parks - weddings.

 In the park there is an equestrian area available for use.
 Horses are not to be ridden throughout the rest of the park.

 If you want to use the jumps and equestrian area facilities, contact Susan Woodcock at the Tauranga Pony Club, who can advise availability and costs.
 Please be mindful that the equestrian area is still open to the public.

 All horses must be unloaded and loaded in the designated equestrian park at Blooming Acres, located at the back of the park.

 If you want to erect any temporary structures in the equestrian area please discuss with the parks booking coordinator prior to your booking start date.

 There is year-round fishing in Lake McLaren and in the Ruahihi Canal.
-You need a fishing licence prior to visiting the park.
-You can purchase a day licence from some sports shops or online through Fish and Game New Zealand.
-Licences are not available to purchase from McLaren Falls Park.
+You are required to have a fishing licence.
+You can buy a licence online from Fish and Game New Zealand or from participating sports shops.
 Season licences expire 30 September each year.

 Wairoa River and McLaren Falls

-On the Wairoa river near Tauranga, Trustpower runs the Kaimai Hydroelectric Power Scheme this includes a superb recreational area, popular for kayaking, rafting, fishing, running and picnicking.
-To provide great white water for recreational kayakers and rafters, we regularly release water from McLaren Falls dam durning warm months.
+On the Wairoa river near Tauranga, Manawa Energy runs the Kaimai Hydroelectric Power Scheme.
+This includes a superb recreational area, popular for kayaking, rafting, fishing, running and picnicking.
+To provide great white water for recreational kayakers and rafters, we regularly release water from McLaren Falls dam during warm months.